datagnss/datagnss.github.io/gnss/rtk_receiver/NANO/nano-rtk-receiver-esp32.md

 ![NANO RTK Receiver with ESP32](../../../images/gnss/nano/nano-rtk-dip-switcher-2.png)

+#### 3.1.3 Recommend configuration

+For normal use, we recommend setting the DIP switches according to section 3.1.2: keep switches 1 and 2 in the OFF position, and switches 3 and 4 in the ON position.

 ### 3.2 Work with Android device

 Follow the 3.1.2 steps, and then connect your Android device to the Type-C port by OTG USB cable.

+For Android devices, we recommend connecting NANO RTK Receiver via Type C cable, which is better and stable than Bluetooth connection.

 OTG USB cable refer to this link in datagnss store: [USB OTG cable](https://www.datagnss.com/collections/accessories/products/usb-otg-cable)